 The course materials can be found in HERE

-- This website: a collection of links, announcements, course material, homeworks, etc.
+- This website: a collection of useful resources, links, announcements, and course materials, etc.

 Instructor: Tongxin Li firstname.lastname@example.org

 Course Schedule: Mon & Wed 3:30PM - 4:50PM

 Venue: Zhi Xin Bldg 109

 Course Schedule: Mon & Wed 1:30PM - 2:50PM

 Office Hours: Tuesday 4:00-5:30pm

 - DDA4210, Spring 2023